summerdawn-ai/mcpify/src/Summerdawn.Mcpifier.Server/README.md

 }
 ```

-See the corresponding section in the [Mcpifier core documentation](https://github.com/summerdawn-ai/mcpifier/tree/main/src/Summerdawn.Mcpifier#tool-mapping) section for details on the tool mapping and the generated JSON file structure.
+See the corresponding section in the [Mcpifier core documentation](https://github.com/summerdawn-ai/mcpifier/tree/main/src/Summerdawn.Mcpifier/README.md#tool-mapping) for details on the tool mapping and the generated JSON file structure.

 ## Configuring MCP Clients